WARP-LAB/WARP-GUIDES-WEBPACK/04-webpack-guide-babel/readme.md

 }
 ```

-Build it.
+Build it for production, for a moment disable `UglifyJsPlugin`.
 Inspect how array function got compiled to old JavaScript, so that all decent browsers can use this.

 ```javascript
 var myArrowFunction = function myArrowFunction() { /* ... */ }